Space tourism: United States

 In December 2005, the US government released a set of proposed rules for space tourism.
-These included screening procedures and training for emergency situations, but not health requirements.
+The proposed rules required informed consent and emergency-response training for space flight participants; physical examinations were recommended but not required unless a clear public-safety need was identified.

 In 1984, the U.S. Congress passed the Commercial Space Launch Act, which, among other things, encourages space commercialization (51 U.S.C. § 20102(c)).

 Under current US law, any company proposing to launch paying passengers from American soil on a suborbital rocket must receive a license from the Federal Aviation Administration's Office of Commercial Space Transportation (FAA/AST).
 The licensing process focuses on public safety and safety of property, and the details can be found in the Code of Federal Regulations, Title 14, Chapter III.
 This is in accordance with the Commercial Space Launch Amendments Act passed by Congress in 2004, which required that NASA and the Federal Aviation Administration to allow paying passengers fly on suborbital launch vehicles at their own risk.

 In March 2010, the New Mexico legislature passed the Spaceflight Informed Consent Act.
 The SICA gives legal protection to companies who provide private space flights in the case of accidental harm or death to individuals.
 Participants sign an Informed Consent waiver, dictating that spaceflight operators cannot be held liable in the "death of a participant resulting from the inherent risks of space flight activities".
 Operators are however not covered in the case of gross negligence or willful misconduct.

 In December 2021, the FAA announced that starting in 2022, it would recognize on its official website those who travel to space.
 "Any individual who is on an FAA-licensed or permitted launch and reaches 50 statute miles above the surface of the Earth will be listed on the site."
 The announcement ended the Commercial Space Astronaut Wings program, under which the FAA had offered commercial astronaut wings to individuals on private spacecraft who made it above 50 miles (80 kilometers) in altitude above Earth since 2004.